 Where to Stay: The Inn at Laguna Beach or The Ranch

-Similar Vibes: Monterey or Caramel by the Sea in Northern California and La Jolla in San Diego
+Similar Vibes: Monterey or Carmel by the Sea in Northern California and La Jolla in San Diego

 The Hamptons, New York

 Local Flavor: East Coast tradition—think lobster boils and hole-in-the-wall specialty shops—meets hip, up-and-coming scenes, all against the backdrop of the Long Island Sound.
 Depending on where you go, the vibe will vary.

 Where to Stay: 1170 House in East Hampton, Gurney's in Montauk, or Latch Pop Up Inn in Southampton